javier928/addText/README.md

 Result:
 The text "javier928" will be placed in the picture.
 Find the output.png file in your folder.
-[ pdfJoiner.exe joins two pdf files. file1.pdf and file2.pdf must be in the folder c:/dbase ]
+EXTRAS: [ pdfJoiner.exe joins two pdf files. file1.pdf and file2.pdf must be in the folder c:/dbase ]
 [ createCover.exe creates a single A4 PDF named page0cover.pdf containing centered surname.
 Surname can be given as a second parameter in the command prompt.
 "Courier" can be given as a third parameter.
 If no third parameter is given, Times New Roman will be used for generating the pdf file ].